jharwell/sierra/docs/src/glossary.rst

       of interest, with rows corresponding to values captured throughout the run.

+   Averaged .csv

+      A ``.csv`` file generated as from averaging files from multiple :term:`Experimental Runs<Experimental Run>`.
+It will (probably) contain a set of columns of representing outputs of interest, with rows corresponding to values captured throughout the run.

    Collated .csv

       A ``.csv`` file created by SIERRA during stage 4 (if inter-experiment